eth-protocol-fellows/protocol-studies/docs/wiki/EL/data-structures.md

    - In Ethereum’s real MPT, this leaf node actually holds the RLP-encoded account object `[nonce, balance, storageRoot, codeHash]`.

 ### Persistant Storage
 The **World State Trie** is a living structure that evolves with each block, unlike the transaction and receipt tries which are rebuilt from scratch for every block.
+Ethereum operates as a state machine, where the current state is updated by executing transactions in a block.
+Each node must track this current state to verify transactions and update it accordingly.
+Therefore, intermediate states exist during block processing, but nodes retain only the final post-block state.
 A full node will keep track of the current state of the **World State Trie** and enough trie nodes required to rewind during a re-org.
 Archival nodes will keep track of all previous states since genesis.

-In summary, Ethereum's world state is a secure and verifiable representation of the current state of all accounts at a given block height."
+In summary, Ethereum's world state is a secure and verifiable representation of the current state of all accounts at a given block height.

 ### TODO: Explain Storage Trie